kaizer1v/kaizer1v.github.io/all_collections/_projects/04_better-commute.md

   New ideas emerged from brainstorming like

-  * HMW be able to figure out availibility of parking
+  * HMW help find hassle-free parking, before reaching the destination?
-  * HMW be able to know if the road quality is good, with less pot holes
+  * HMW be able to know if the road quality is good, with less pot holes?
-  * HMW be able to rank a route by it's safety (ample street light, police presence etc)
+  * HMW find safer routes to commute?

+  ## Solution

+  We decided to focus on **finding hassle-free parking, before reaching** problem statement.

   Here's an example of what the current user flow for parking in a city like Bangalore looks like.

   > “Even If I am willing to pay a fee, there is hardly any parking space.”

   The process of parking encompasses three main steps.
 When interviewed people to ask what steps they go through for finding and parking the car at the mall, these are the pain points and goals the users mentioned.